accuknox/help/docs/faqs/troubleshooting-and-faqs.md

 **3. What does AccuKnox measure, while doing security posture observation?**

-+ Compliance Frameworks (MITRE, CIS, NIST etc) for hardening workloads
++ Compliance Frameworks (MITRE, CIS, NIST) for hardening workloads
 + Understanding the Application behaviour using LSMs
 + Hardening policies are blocked based policies
 + Behavioural policies are allow based policies